 Is a mortgage a consumer loan?

-A mortgage is one form that a consumer loan may take.
+A fixed-rate mortgage is one form that a consumer loan may take.
 Obviously, given the cost of buying a house, this will be the largest of these loans.
 Mortgages usually range well into the hundreds of thousands whereas other consumer finance products (e.g. car loans) usually won’t exceed the tens of thousands with most being under $10,000.

 If you intend to apply for a mortgage, then do your research.
 These days, not only can you apply with a bank, but you could also apply with online mortgage lenders too.
 Consider your options to determine which product is right for you.